WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 parameters.

-The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid.
-Potentially-valid results
+The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid for an `exchange`.
-include:
+Potentially-valid results include:

 * The signed headers of the exchange so that higher-level protocols can avoid relying on unsigned headers, and